Articles of Association

 Article 3 A

-The share capital may, by resolution of the Board of Directors, be increased by a maximum amount of DKK 256,000,000 (12,800,000 shares of DKK 20 each) through one or more issues of new shares.
-This authorisation shall be valid until 30 April 2025 or such earlier date where the Company's annual general meeting in 2025 is held.
+The share capital may, by resolution of the Board of Directors, be increased by a maximum amount of DKK 171,904,144 (8,595,207 shares of DKK 20 each) through one or more issues of new shares.
+This authorisation shall be valid until 25 March 2026 or such earlier date where the Company's annual general meeting in 2026 is held.
 The increase may be carried out through the issue of shares for cash consideration, conversion of debt or payment in other values than cash.
 The capital increase shall be carried out through the issue of shares giving existing shareholders pre-emptive rights.
-By decision of 19 November 2020, the Board of Directors has partly exercised the authority in this clause 3.A.1 to increase the share capital with nominally DKK 214,880,180.
-The remaining amount of the authorisation is thus DKK 41,119,820.

 Article 3 B

-For a period of 5 years until 30 April 2025 or such earlier date where the Company's annual general meeting in 2025 is held, the Company may, by decision of the Board of Directors, by one or more issues raise loans against bonds or other financial instruments with a right for the lender to convert his claim to a nominal amount of DKK 128,000,000 (6,400,000 shares of nominal DKK 20 each) as a maximum (convertible loans).
+For a period until 25 March 2026 or such earlier date where the Company's annual general meeting in 2026 is held, the Company may, by decision of the Board of Directors, by one or more issues raise loans against bonds or other financial instruments with a right for the lender to convert his claim to a nominal amount of DKK 85,952,072 (4,297,603 shares of nominal DKK 20 each) as a maximum (convertible loans).

 Convertible loans may be raised in DKK or the equivalent in foreign currency computed at the rates of exchange ruling on the day of the loan.
 The Board of Directors is also authorised to effect the consequential increase of the capital.
 Convertible loans may be raised against payment in cash or in other ways.
 The subscription shall take place without pre-emptive rights for the shareholders and the convertible loans shall be offered at a subscription price and a conversion price that correspond in aggregate to at least the market price of the shares at the time of the decision of the Board of Directors.
 The time limit for conversion may be fixed for a longer period than 5 years after the raising of the convertible loan.
 The terms for the raising of convertible loans shall be determined by the Board of Directors, including loan terms and the rules for conversion of the loans as well as the holder's legal position in case of capital increase, capital decrease, raising of new convertible loans, dissolution, merger or demerger of the Company before the expiry of the right of conversion.
 Time and terms for the capital increase shall be decided by the Board of Directors observing the rules in article 3.B.2.